-Sediment and benthic macrofauna samples were collected from 14 sub tidal sites (7-20 m depth) in the vicinity of the options for the proposed regional marine outfall pipe end (the northern half of

-Danger Bay), whilst seine net hauls were conducted at three sites within the surf zone in this area.
-In contrast to sediments within Saldanha Bay, Danger Bay sediments comprised almost entirely sand (>99%) with an extremely low mud fraction (on average 0.02%).
+Sediment and benthic macrofauna samples were collected from 14 subtidal sites (7-20 m depth) in the vicinity of the options for the proposed regional marine outfall pipe end (the northern half of Danger Bay), whilst seine net hauls were conducted at three sites within the surf zone in this area.
+In contrast to sediments within Saldanha Bay, Danger Bay sediments comprised almost entirely sand (>99%) with an extremely low mud fraction (average = 0.14%).
 Consequently organic matter concentrations (total organic carbon and total organic nitrogen) in these sediments were also very low.
-Concentrations of trace metals in the sandy Danger Bay sediment samples were very low relative to sites with anthropogenic impacts and muddy sediments collected within Saldanha Bay.
-Cu and Ni were not detectable at nearly all Danger Bay sites, whilst Cd and Pb concentrations were well below all sediment quality guidelines.
-These differences are attributed to the much higher wave exposure of Danger Bay, compared to sites within Saldanha Bay and are indicative are high flushing rates as opposed to the depositional environment found in many of the deeper and more sheltered parts of Small Bay and Big Bay.
+Concentrations of trace metals in the sandy Danger Bay sediment samples were also low relative to sites with anthropogenic impacts and muddy sediments collected within Saldanha Bay.
+These differences are attributed to the much higher wave exposure of Danger Bay, compared to sites within Saldanha Bay, and much reduced inputs of wastewater.

-Reflecting these habitat differences, the benthic macrofauna community in Danger Bay is significantly distinct from that found within Saldanha Bay and Langebaan Lagoon.
-Average macrofauna biomass at Danger Bay sites was an order of magnitude lower that that found within Saldanha Bay and Langebaan Lagoon during 2014 and the community was dominated by small crustaceans (mostly amphipods), polychaetes and gastropods.
+Reflecting these habitat differences, the benthic macrofauna community in Danger Bay is distinct from that found within Saldanha Bay and Langebaan Lagoon.
+Average macrofauna biomass at Danger Bay sites was an order of magnitude lower that that found within Saldanha Bay and Langebaan Lagoon during 2015 and the community was dominated by small crustaceans (mostly amphipods), polychaetes and gastropods.
 These taxa are mostly short lived R-selected species that are predominantly detritivores and scavengers in contrast to sites within Saldanha Bay and Langebaan Lagoon, where filter feeders are the dominant functional group.
 The absence of large crustaceans such as the mud prawn Upogebia capensis and associated commensal species (e.g. Spiroplax spiralis) and the crown crab Hymenosoma orbiculare, and the abundance of a small amphipod Urothoe coxalis found only in Danger Bay, were the main causes of dissimilarity between Danger Bay and the Saldanha Bay and Langebaan Lagoon samples.

 Surf zone fish diversity at Danger Bay was low compared with catches made at most sites within the Saldanha Bay, and reflects the less sheltered, cooler and cleaner water found on the more exposed coast.
 These conditions are less suitable as a nursery area for many fish species in that they do not offer the increased turbidity, temperature and food availability found within the Bay.
-Indeed two of the three species caught at Danger Bay, False Bay Klipvis (78 individuals) and Sand Sharks (2 individuals) are adults, whilst seven of the 10 harders caught were around 10 cm total length, nearly double the average size harder (6 cm) sampled within Saldanha Bay- Langebaan in 2014.
+Indeed three of the four species caught at Danger Bay, False Bay klipvis, sand sharks, and sand snake eels were adults, whilst the harders were nearly double the average size of those sampled within Saldanha Bay-Langebaan.

 The significant difference in physical habitat and biota found in Danger Bay compared to that within Saldanha Bay reflects a more exposed and dynamic environment that does suggest that this site is far more suitable for a regional marine outfall.
 Discharge of organically and chemically enriched effluent from the proposed regional marine outfall is still expected to have a discernable impact on the physical environment and biological communities within a zone of impact.
-Ongoing collection of comprehensive baseline data on macrobenthic communities in Danger Bay to capture the natural variability is essential for objective and quantitative assessment of expected impacts.
+Ongoing collection of comprehensive baseline data on macrobenthic communities in Danger Bay to capture the natural variability is essential for objective and quantitative assessment of potential impacts.